containerscrew/nflux/README.md

 > [!CAUTION]
 > This ebpfw uses XDP for packet processing.
 Only works with physical interfaces.
 If you want to use it with a virtual interface, you need to use the `tc` mode which is not implemented yet.
+> For example, you want to monitor incoming traffic using a virtual interface like `tun0` (VPN), you need to use the `tc` mode.

 Ok now you can try to open a port in your local machine, for example, port 8081, using a simple docker container: